-1.4.6 The Pension Protection Fund (Multi-employer Schemes) (Modification) Regulations 2005 SI 2005/441 provide details of the treatment of non-segregated and segregated schemes.

-1.5 Completion of the valuation and by when?

-- 1.5.1 The actuarial valuation must be prepared and signed by the actuary appointed under section 47(1)(b) of the Pensions Act 1995 in relation to the scheme, or if no such actuary has been appointed - (i) a person with prescribed qualifications or experience, or - (ii) a person approved by the Secretary of State.
+- 1.4.5 Where as part of the assessment period the scheme was assessed by reference to sections and/or segregated parts, separate section 156 valuations will be required for each separate section or segregated part of the scheme. - 1.4.6 The Pension Protection Fund (Multi-employer Schemes) (Modification) Regulations 2005 SI 2005/441 provide details of the treatment of non-segregated and segregated schemes. - 1.5 Completion of the valuation and by when? - 1.5.1 The actuarial valuation must be prepared and signed by the actuary appointed under section 47(1)(b) of the Pensions Act 1995 in relation to the scheme, or if no such actuary has been appointed - (i) a person with prescribed qualifications or experience, or - (ii) a person approved by the Secretary of State.

-The prescribed qualification is set out in Regulation 5 of the Closed Scheme Regulations.
+The prescribed qualification is set out in Regulation 5 of the Closed Schemes Regulations.

-- 1.5.2 A closed scheme valuation must be signed and submitted to the trustees of a closed scheme within 15 months of its effective date. - 1.5.3 Before a closed scheme valuation is signed by the actuary, it must have been verified by the PPF. - 1.5.4 At the start of the process of completing a closed scheme valuation, please contact the PPF to notify them that you will be submitting a closed scheme valuation for verification and when you anticipate submitting that valuation. - 1.5.5 Notifications of valuations and draft Section 156 valuations should be sent by email to "s156_ppf@ppf.gsi.gov.uk".
-In addition final s156 valuations should be sent by post to the address at 1.5.7. - 1.5.6 For further details about closed schemes please visit www.pensionprotectionfund.org.uk. - 1.5.7 The contact address for the PPF is:
+- 1.5.2 A closed scheme valuation must be signed and submitted to the trustees of a closed scheme within 15 months of its effective date. - 1.5.3 Before a closed scheme valuation is signed by the actuary, it must have been verified by the PPF. - 1.5.4 At the start of the process of completing a closed scheme valuation, please contact the PPF to notify them that you will be submitting a closed scheme valuation for verification and when you anticipate submitting that valuation. - 1.5.5 Notifications of valuations and draft section 156 valuations should be sent by email to \$156PPF@ppf.co.uk - 1.5.6 For further details about closed schemes please visit the Pension Protection Fund website at: www.ppf.co.uk - 1.5.7 The contact address for the PPF is:

-Pension Protection Fund Renaissance 12 Dingwall Road CROYDON CR0 2NA Tel: 0845 600 2541
+Pension Protection Fund Renaissance 12 Dingwall Road CROYDON CRO 2NA

+Tel: 0845 600 2541